Skip to footer content

 Imports IronPdf

-How to Merge PDF Files?
+How Do You Merge Two PDF Files?

-Dim pdf1 As PdfDocument = PdfDocument.FromFile("Report1.pdf")
+Dim pdf1 = PdfDocument.FromFile("Report1.pdf")

-Dim pdf2 As PdfDocument = PdfDocument.FromFile("Report2.pdf")
+Dim pdf2 = PdfDocument.FromFile("Report2.pdf")

-Dim mergedPdf As PdfDocument = PdfDocument.Merge(pdf1, pdf2)
+Dim mergedPdf = PdfDocument.Merge(pdf1, pdf2)

 mergedPdf.SaveAs("MergedReport.pdf")

-The Merge method is highly efficient for performance, handling large documents effectively.
-It maintains document integrity, including metadata, bookmarks, and annotations.
-The method works smoothly with PDFs created from various sources, whether converted from HTML, generated from URLs, or created from images.
+This loads two PDF files using FromFile from disk, combines them with the Merge static method, and saves the result.
+The merge preserves all formatting, embedded form fields, metadata, bookmarks, and annotations.
+The method works with PDFs created from various sources, whether converted from HTML, generated from URLs, or produced from images.

 What Does the Output PDF File Look Like?